gradient-pulse/phi-mesh/README.md

 to become *contributors to coherence, not clients of control.*

 ---
----

 ## 🔮 RGPx Predictor Tools

-> *A unified stack: physical predictors → mesh-native predictors → cross-model predictors.*
-> *From interpretation to anticipation.*
+*From interpretation to anticipation.*

 RGPx Predictor Tools extend Recursive Gradient Processing from describing coherence
-to **forecasting it** — across physics, cognition, and now the Mesh itself.
+to **forecasting it** — across physics, cognition, and the Φ-Mesh itself.

 Each tool is a research-grade, open-source instrument that listens before it predicts,
 detecting how strongly the 1:2:3 gradient ladder and CF-based transitions resonate across scales.

----

 ### 🜁 Physical Coherence Predictors
 *(physics → turbulence → rhythm)*